DARKSEC-OPS/python-ethsec/README.md

 ifconfig: shows IP address, subnet mask, and default gateway

 nslookup domainname: looks up the ip address for whatever domain name you insert

+whois: looks up the file on the WHOIS website, which has the details of who registered the domain.
+Public information

 netstat: displays the current network connections and listening ports. port 22 = SSH
 - -a: displays all established connections and listening ports